 Schools and teachers: Early Years

 The Museum is an inspiring setting for Early Years learning.
-It offers a range of fun and informative hands-on sessions and online resources that are free to all schools.
+It offers a range of fun and informative hands-on sessions and online resources.
+To arrange your visit please go to booking.

 You may have been on a ‘Bear Hunt’ at Nursery but now you can take your children on a ‘Dinosaur Hunt’ and you’re guaranteed to find a ‘big one!’